ozchamo/YAKKO/README.md

 - You can easily setup different versions of OpenShift and examine features and compare behaviour
 - No public cloud bill... or bill shock!
 - You can test your more complex apps on multiple worker nodes 'for real'
-- You might be a fan of "Self hosting"
+- You might be a fan of "self hosting"
 - OpenShift Pull Secrets from Red Hat have a lifetime of 60 days, so re-installing is kinda useful
 - You can mess with different clusters on the same server (BUT NOTE!
 Only one cluster running at a time!)
 - You can create cheap clusters for experimenting with Red Hat Advanced Cluster Manager (RHACM)
-- LEARN without Fear or/of consequences!
+- LEARN without fear or/of consequences!

 In a nutshell, what does YAKKO do?
 - Sets up and installs any and all requirements/dependencies for you